kaslusimoes/MSc-Thesis/source/21_moralfoundations.md

 For a long time [@Someone] philosophers [@Someone] and psychologists [@Someone] have been wondering  about the nature of morality: what is to be considered morally correct?
 Should morality be deontological or consequentialist? [@Someone] This is not a question we shall investigate here.

-Another path worth pursuing is: how do people think morality?
-This has been more recently been investigated in an extensive line of research by [@Haidt2010], comprehending .....
+Another path worth pursuing is: how do people assess morality in everyday life?
+This has been more recently been investigated extensively by Haidt and collaborators [a nice explanation can be found in @Haidt2007].
+We outline some of their conclusions below.

-TALK ABOUT MORAL INTUITION
+In [@Haidt2001] was proposed that moral judgment is not a consequence of moral reasoning, but of "quick, automatic evaluations (intuitions)".
+According to this proposal moral reasoning
+"is an effortful process, engaged in after a moral judgment is made, in which a person searches for arguments that will support an already-made judgment" (pg.
+818)

-Although Haidt's _moral intuitionist_ model has drawbacks and shortcomings [@Pizarro2003], it is already clear that emotions are important when studying morality assessment (cite something from [@Greene2009]) EXPAND ON THIS (emotion = more intuitive, more prompt, does not think much, easier to model)
+Although there are well-stated criticisms [@Pizarro2003] toward Haidt's _moral intuitionist_ model, it is already clear that emotions and intuitions are primordial when humans make moral judgments (cite something from [@Greene2009]).
+This is important to us because it is easier to model intuitive mechanisms of the brain than more elaborate ones.
+This also inform us that the action and reaction to moral assertions is prompt and immediate.

-TALK ABOUT MORAL DIMENSIONS

-Moral Foundations Questionnaire (MFQ)

-TALK ABOUT POLITICAL AFFILIATIONS
+Also from this line of research, they found support for the idea that the human mind comes equipped with 5 modules [@Haidt2004, at the time they thought to be only 4] to judge morality: Harm, Fairness (the ones agreed upon throughout academic community), Loyalty, Ingroup/Authority and Purity/Sanctity (there is a discussion whether Liberty should be included to account for the libertarian movement [@Iyer2012]).
+This is now known as the ***Moral Foundations Theory*** (MFT) [@Graham2013].

+This is a core pillar to our research because it is what guarantees that the assessment of morality happens within a finite set of dimensions, even if psychologists happen to find more foundations.
+Morality does not happen in a non-comprehensible infinite space, nor is it an intermingle of "yes or no" output to one-case judgments.

+Finally, [@Gilligan2012] developed a "reliable and theoretically-grounded measurement of the full range of moral concerns", the ***Moral Foundations Questionnaire*** (MFQ).
+It is set of responses people gave stating their opinions on several questions about morality.
+They also labeled themselves with what the researchers called  _political affiliations_ (_pa_), which could one of the following take entries: Very Liberal, Liberal, Slightly Liberal, Moderate, Slightly Conservative, Conservative, Very Conservative, Libertarian, Other and Don't know (we disregarded the last 3 categories in our analysis in [@sec:comparisonmfq]).

-This research culminated in discovering that people from different political affiliations tend to see moral assertions through different "lenses": people more inclined to be define as Liberals tend to give more importance to features such as Harm and Care, whereas people self-labeled as Conservatives aggregate Inroup, Loyalty and Purity dimensions to the first 2.
+This research culminated in discovering that people from different political affiliations tend to see moral assertions through different "lenses": people more inclined to be define as Liberals tend to give more importance to features such as Harm and Care, whereas people self-labeled as Conservatives aggregate Ingroup, Loyalty and Purity dimensions to the first 2.
 We reproduced this result in [@fig:4zeitgeists]